The intelligence agencies are at the

 heart of the national intelligence machinery

-The national intelligence machinery has the three Intelligence and Security Agencies, SIS, GCHQ and MI5 at its heart, with important work also carried out by Defence Intelligence and the Joint Terrorism Analysis Centre.
+The national intelligence machinery has the UK Intelligence Community (UKIC) of MI5, SIS, and GCHQ at its heart, with important work also carried out by Defence Intelligence and the Joint Terrorism Analysis Centre.

 The machinery at the centre of the government also plays an important function.
 These include the Joint Intelligence Committee (JIC), supported by the Joint Intelligence Organisation (JIO), which assesses raw intelligence gathered by the agencies and presents it to ministers to enable effective policy making, while the strategic management of intelligence policy and the government’s international security agenda is governed by the National Security Advisor who heads the Secretariat for the National Security Council (NSC).